Most interesting landmarks of Provence-Alpes-Côte d’Azur

 - Villa Ephrussi de Rothschild – Alpes-Maritimes.
 Luxurious palace style villa, built in 1905 – 1912 in Neo-Renaissance style by Rothschild family.
 Beautiful garden.

-Described wonders of Provence-Alpes-Côte d’Azur
+Described landmarks of Provence-Alpes-Côte d’Azur

 This region of France is very rich both with natural and man-made landmarks.
 Most outstanding are the monuments of urban planning.
 In the region are hundreds of amazing ancient villages and towns, such as Avignon walled city, Moustiers-Sainte-Marie and many others.